-For questions pertaining to budget and examples of allowable and unallowable costs, see the OJP Financial Guide.
+For questions pertaining to budget and examples of allowable and unallowable costs, see the Financial Guide.

 - a.
 Budget Detail Worksheet.
 Find a sample Budget Detail Worksheet here.
-Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet. - b.
+Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet.
+The Budget Detail Worksheet should be broken down by year. - b.
 Budget Narrative.
 The budget narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
 OJP expects proposed budgets to be complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).